TABLE OF CONTENTS

 While photo-editing software has become incredibly portable, it’s hard to deny the value of a proper workstation for professional work.
 The right setup won’t make you a better photographer, but it will help you edit faster and spend more time behind the camera.

-This guide will walk you through everything you need to know about building a computer, taking a deep dive into the monitor choices, storage configurations, and color proofing environments that photographers need.
+This guide will walk you through everything you need to know about building a Photo Editing computer, taking a deep dive into the monitor choices, storage configurations, and color proofing environments that photographers need.

 Who This Guide is For

 With the rise of cellphone photography, the hardware requirements for casual photo editing have dropped significantly.

 Smartphones shoot RAW, cheap sensors have amazing high-ISO performance, and adaptive algorithms have streamlined workflows that used to be tedious, all while consumer screens continue to use the same undemanding colorspaces.

 A lot of what we’ll cover in this guide can be generalized to image manipulation and digital painting workflows, but it’s definitely biased towards photographers with high-fidelity print production workflows.

 This guide is aimed at professionals, or at least professional budgets, and it won’t follow the mold of our more generalized build guides.

-This guide assumes that you work with large volumes of data, editing and proofing print resolution images in high bit-depth formats, and that you care about precise color matching — things you genuinely need a workstation for.
+This guide assumes that you work with large volumes of data, are editing and proofing print resolution images in high bit-depth formats, and that you care about precise color matching — things you genuinely need a workstation for.